Banke Lal Sonkar

-Banke Lal Sonkar is an Indian politician and a member of the 13th Legislative Assembly of India.
+Banke Lal Sonkar is an Indian politician and a member of the 13th Legislative Assembly of Uttar Pradesh.
 He represents the Shahganj constituency of Uttar Pradesh and is a member of the Bhartiya Janata Party political party.

 Early life and education

 Banke Lal Sonkar was born in Jaunpur district.
-He is educated till BA and then completed LLB.
+He is educated until a Bachelor of Arts (BA) degree, and then completed a Bachelor of Law (LLB) degree.

 Political career

-Banke Lal Sonkar has been a MLA for one term.
-He represented the Shahganj constituency and is a member of the Bhartiya Janata Party political party. he is the Vice President in BJP SC Morcha in Uttar Pradesh.
+Banke Lal Sonkar has been an MLA for one term.
+He represented the Shahganj constituency and is a member of the Bhartiya Janata Party political party.
+He is the Vice President in BJP SC Morcha in Uttar Pradesh.